-214. Upon termination of employment or upon change to a position which does not require wearing of uniforms, each employee having in his possession uniform items owned or leased by City must deliver such items, in good condition, reasonable wear and tear excepted.
+199. Upon termination of employment or upon change to a position which does not require wearing of uniforms, each employee having in the employee's possession uniform items provided by City must return such items, in good condition, reasonable wear and tear excepted.